Service brief · Chapter I · Annual Compliance

 • September – October

-Annual General Meeting held within 9 months of FY end (so by 31 December for March FY; first AGM may be later by Section 96 proviso).
-Auditor reappointed or replaced; ADT-1 filed where required.
+The Annual General Meeting is held within 9 months of the financial year end (so by 31 December for a March year-end; the first AGM after incorporation has a longer window).
+The auditor is reappointed or replaced, and a short auditor-appointment form is filed where needed.

 • By 30 October